Sindisil/lned/README.md

 (or perhaps even an IDE, though that seems less likely at this point).

 ## **Important Note**
-I'm making this PR public in case the code (or maybe even the editor) might be of some use to others.
-However, at the very least until _lned_ hits 1.0, I don't really intend it as a tool for others to depend upon, nor do I intend to take PRs, since either would limit the project's primary purpose.
-I will edit or remove this note if and when I change either policy.
+I'm making this repository public in case the code (or maybe even the editor) might be of some use to others.
+However, I don't really intend it as a tool for others to depend upon at this time, nor do I intend to take PRs, since either would limit the project's primary purpose.
+If, by some chance, anyone *does* use __lned__ (or at least try it), and they happen to find issues, they should feel free to open issues so I can consider addressing them.

+I will edit or remove this note if and when I change my mind on any of this.